rashibedse/leetcodin/Arrays and Hashing/twosum.md

 };

 Yeah line 14 yeah yeah laugh all u want it is my 3rd problem haha v funny.
 Im in college now so- imma go home: i dont have time at home to do this but, tomorrow probs fs.
+Sorry I am cheating a bit but like, I also have to do THM as I am studying for SOC Level 1 and this kinda backtracks for me.
+I have studied this quite a lot and its solutions so ill write this out tomm I got time